raul-izquierdo/english/sources/vocabulary/By Topic/Crime and Punishments.md

     ?
 El fugado fue atrapado por la policía : `The fugitive was caught by the police` ?
 Era una fugada que abandonó su hogar a los dieciséis años. : `She was a runaway who left home at sixteen`

-en fuga, prófugo = on the run
+estar en fuga = on the run
     ?
-El fugitivo está en fuga : `The killer is on the run`
+El asesino está en fuga : `The murderer is on the run`

-anda suelto = at large
+anda suelto = to be at large
     ?
 El fugitivo anda suelto : `The fugitive is at large` ?
 El lobo sigue suelto en la aldea : `The wolf is still at large in the village`